colinaverill/NEFI_microbe/README.md

 All custom functions used in this project are stored here.

 *figures*
 Just a place to save figures to.
-If these become too large we will have to move this directory to the data directory.

-*testing_development*
-Along the way many testing and intermediate scripts are generated that aren't necessary for the final repo.
-Some of these are still useful as examples and are retained in this folder.
+This directory is ignored in git tracking.